 Things to do in Bali when it rains?
 There’s plenty to do during the rainy season downpours.
 Bali has so much more to offer visitors than beaches, swimming and surfing – the things that draw most travellers to Bali.
 Here’s our guide to things to do in Bali when it rains – beyond the beach.

 For many travellers, rain really puts a dampener on a holiday.
 Yet so many people spend hours online researching and planning their flights, resorts, tours, and restaurants, but somehow forget to research the weather.
-They rock up to an island like Indonesia’s Bali and get upset when it rains – despite the fact they’ve arrived between October and March, when it’s rainy season in Bali.
+They rock up to an island like Indonesia’s Bali in the monsoon season and get upset when it rains – despite the fact they’ve arrived between October and March, when it’s rainy season in Bali.

 Historically, January, February, December, and November are the wettest months of the Bali monsoon, however, we were on the island in late September last year and it rained most days.
 When we visited Tanah Lot it had just started to sprinkle when Terence took the photo, above, of locals sheltering beneath the rocky ledge.